10 Easy Seasonal Decorating Tips

 Decorating for fall, winter, spring, and summer is simple and affordable with our 10 tips for seasonal decorating.
 If decorating your entire house seems daunting, choose the rooms you spend the most time in — the kitchen and family room — and focus on those.
 Just a few small changes will make a world of difference in embracing the season.

-Look to the Outdoor
+Look to the Outdoors

 Incorporate nature into your seasonal décor.
 Use pumpkins for fall, evergreens and pinecones for winter, shells for summer, and flowers for spring.
 This is one of the easiest ways to update your home for the current season.